erkecanbazoglu/story_app/README.md

 Internet Cubit: Internet is fetched through internet cubit
 User Bloc: Initialized but Deprecated, could be further improvement

+Storage:

+Bloc Hydrated Storage is implemented to save the state of the objects.

 ### Data

 Data is composed of 3 parts: Models, Providers and Repositories

-Models:
+Data Models:

 User: User model implemented here
-Story: Story and Story Content model is implemented here
+Story: Stories, Story and Story Content model is implemented here

-Providers:
+Data Providers:

 Photos: Photo provider consist of different implementations